lavanack/laurentvanacker.com/Azure/Azure Naming Tool/readme.md

 **Notes:**
 * The Azure VM will run the latest version of 'Windows Server 2022 Datacenter (Desktop Experience)' Generation 2 in a [Standard_D4s_v5](https://learn.microsoft.com/en-us/azure/virtual-machines/dv5-dsv5-series) Azure VM
 * The Azure VM will be a [Spot Instance](https://learn.microsoft.com/en-us/azure/virtual-machines/spot-vms) with a 'Deallocate' [eviction policy](https://learn.microsoft.com/en-us/azure/architecture/guide/spot/spot-eviction#eviction-policy) based on capacity (not price) to save money.
 You can disable that if you want (around line 185 in the [AzureNamingToolAzVM.ps1](AzureNamingToolAzVM.ps1) script)
-* The WM will be deployed on the westus3 region for cost saving purpose (You can use the non Microsoft https://azureprice.net/ to compare cost in different regions) .
+* The WM will be deployed on the westus3 region for cost saving purpose (You can use the non Microsoft https://azureprice.net/ web site to compare cost in different regions) .
 You can change  that if you want (around line 69 in the [AzureNamingToolAzVM.ps1](AzureNamingToolAzVM.ps1) script)
 * The VM name (and associated Storage account name) is randomly generated with the template antXXXXXXXXXXXX where X is a digit to avoid duplicate names (an availability test is done around line 72 in the [AzureNamingToolAzVM.ps1](AzureNamingToolAzVM.ps1) script)
-* A DNS Name is set under the form < VMName >.< Location >.cloudapp.azure.com (for instance ant314159265359.westus.cloudapp.azure.com) and used for the browser connection (the pblic IP is not directly used)
+* A DNS Name is set under the form < VMName >.< Location >.cloudapp.azure.com (for instance ant314159265359.westus3.cloudapp.azure.com) and used for the browser connection (the pblic IP is not directly used)
 * The RDP and HTTP connections are only accessible from the IP where you run the script (done via a query to http://ifconfig.me/ip) via a [Network Security Group](https://learn.microsoft.com/en-us/azure/virtual-network/network-security-group-how-it-works).
 If you want to give access to people from different IP you has to customize the RDP and HTTP rules of the NSG or use the JIT access policy (next point).

 ![](docs/nsg.jpg)